-The election result: a serious setback but not a catastropheFollowing the General Election, the previous tight but adequate margin for the Government in the House of Commons for negotiating terms with the EU and carrying the necessary Brexit legislation through Parliament has reduced to a minority.
+The election result: a serious setback but not a catastropheFollowing the General Election, the previous tight but adequate margin for the Government in the House of Commons for negotiating terms with the EU and carrying the necessary Brexit legislation through Parliament reduced to a minority, but was bolstered by the confidence and supply agreement with the DUP.
 The Parliamentary situation has once again opened the door to arguments that there should be some kind of compromise or "soft Brexit" solution in which the UK remains a member of the EU Customs Union and/or Single Market after ceasing to be an EU Member State.
-However, the confidence and supply agreement with the DUP resulted in the government's Brexit programme embodied in the Queen's Speech being carried, while an attempt by a group of dissident Labour MPs led by Chuka Umunna and backed by the minority parties was defeated by a large majority.

 The EU Customs Union and the Single Market -- or a Free Trade Agreement?In The EU Customs Union and the Single Market after Brexit, Martin Howe QC sets out a detailed analysis of the consequences of the different policies of whether we should seek to stay in the EU Customs Union and/or Single Market after Brexit, or alternatively seek a Free Trade Agreement.
 There are clear and very important differences between these kinds of arrangements, which profoundly affect the future of the country, how we govern ourselves and our freedom of action in international trade.
 But these differences are not well understood by the public, media and politicians.
 So this enormously useful guide helps public understanding of the pros and cons of the different arrangements.